Enlil50/my_qmk/README.md

 <img src="./Images/Keyboard_horizontal.jpg" width=max-width>

 ## Keyboard layout
+This layout was optimized for coding and typing purposes.

 Unicode symbols can be disabled by turning false the flag ```MY_UNICODE_ENABLE``` in rules.mk.

 Unicode support depends on both OS and software used: most recent Linux and Mac OS do support it by default, but you need to install Wincompose for Windows (another reason to avoid it).<br/>